Compadre77/Compadre77/README.md

 - 👋 Hi, I’m @Compadre77
-- 👀 I'm a computer science student at FHNW in Switzerland.
+- 👀 I’m a computer science student at FHNW in Switzerland.
-- 🌱 I'm currently focusing on Kotlin and Jetpack Compose
+- 🌱 I’m currently focused on Kotlin and Jetpack Compose.
-- 💞️ I’m looking to collaborate on many projects
+- 💞️ I’m interested in collaborating on various projects.
-- 📫 How to reach me d.dacruz@outlook.com
+- 📫 You can reach me at d.dacruz@outlook.com.

 <!---
 Compadre77/Compadre77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.